Air Force Doctrine 2035 Wargame is Now!

 You’ll be in the room where planners, operators, scientists, and builders argue honestly, then commit to choices that carry consequences immediately.
 You’ll watch how investment choices unlock (or deny) capability pathways, then you’ll help make decisions where those capabilities are translated into force design options and employed across scenarios where the adversary hunts logistics, degrades command and control, and punishes hesitation.
 In that friction, the Air Force’s questions become yours: What breaks first?
 What scales?
 What survives contact?
 What must doctrine say, clearly, repeatably, so Airmen can win when the network degrades and the timeline compresses?

 Most people outside the Department of Defense never get to experience this crucible where concepts become operational habits and words become decisions.
-Within this incredible opportunity, you don’t just observe the future of doctrine—you help pressure-test it, refine it, and strengthen it for 2035 and beyond, and it will change how you see airpower.
+Within this incredible opportunity, you don’t just observe the future of doctrine; here, we will rely on your help to pressure-test it, refine it, and strengthen it for 2035 and beyond, and it will change how you see airpower as a key component to national defense.

-The Air Force Doctrine 2035 wargame is where that habit begins.
+The Air Force Doctrine 2035 wargame is where the future of Air Force Doctrine begins.

 Discovery Resources